raganwald/javascript-allonge/manuscript/markdown/Functions/buildingblocks.md

 If that was all there was to it, composition wouldn't matter much.
 But like many patterns, using it when it applies is only 20% of the benefit.
 The other 80% comes from organizing your code such that you can use it: Writing functions that can be composed in various ways.

-In the recipes, we'll look at a decorator called  [once](#once): It ensures that a function can only be execute once.
+In the recipes, we'll look at a decorator called  [once](#once): It ensures that a function can only be executed once.
 Thereafter, it does nothing.
 Once is useful for ensuring that certain side effects are not repeated.
 We'll also look at [maybe](#maybe): It ensures that a function does nothing if it is given nothing (like `null` or `undefined`) as an argument.

 Of course, you needn't use combinators to implement either of these ideas, you can use if statements.
 But `once` and `maybe` compose, so you can chain them together as you see fit: